Invoca/process_settings/README.md

 If there is no `target` key, the target defaults to `true`, meaning all processes are targeted for these settings.
 (However, the settings may be overridden by other YAML files.
 See "Precedence" below.)

 ### Hash Key-Values Are AND'd
 To `target` on context values, provide a hash of key-value pairs.
-All keys must be truthy for the target to be met.
+All keys must match for the target to be met.
 For example, consider this target hash:
 ```
 target:
   service_name: frontend